lisp-docs/cl-language-reference/docs/chap-21/cb-c-dictionary/_open_function.md

-An implementation is required to recognize all of the <ClLinks  term={"open"}><b>open</b></ClLinks> keyword options and to do something reasonable in the context of the host operating system.
+An implementation is required to recognize all of the <DictionaryLink  term={"open"}><b>open</b></DictionaryLink> keyword options and to do something reasonable in the context of the host operating system.
 For example, if a file system does not support distinct file versions and does not distinguish the notions of deletion and expunging, :new-version might be treated the same as :rename or :supersede, and :rename-and-delete might be treated the same as :supersede.